prendebp/ModestSanitizer/README.md

                     dateResult = sanitizerReviewOnly.Truncate.ToValidLength(args[1], 10);
                     decimalResult = sanitizerReviewOnly.Truncate.ToValidLength(args[2], 7);

                     //Step Two: RESTRICTEDLIST.
                     bool checkForHexChars = true;
                     bool checkForCommonMaliciousChars = true;

-                    //ModestSanitizer doesn't automatically disallow Forward Slash and Tilde since valid FilePaths may contain these.
+                    //ModestSanitizer doesn't automatically disallow Backslash and Tilde since valid FilePaths may contain these.
-                    //However, if you aren't passing a FilePath then it may make sense to add these to your own RestrictedList as shown here.
+                    //However, if you aren't passing a FilePath then it may make sense to add these to your own restrictedList as shown here.
-                    List<string> RestrictedListForwardSlashAndTilde = new List<string>() { "\\", "~" };
+                    List<string> restrictedListBackslashAndTilde = new List<string>() { "\\", "~" };

-                    if ((bool)sanitizerReviewOnly.RestrictedList.ReviewIgnoreCaseUsingASCII(ref result1, RestrictedListForwardSlashAndTilde, 10,
+                    if ((bool)sanitizerReviewOnly.RestrictedList.ASCII.ReviewIgnoreCase(ref result1, restrictedListBackslashAndTilde, 10,
                         checkForHexChars, checkForCommonMaliciousChars))
                     {
-                        //Log the reviewed value (cleansed) that had RestrictedList substrings found (and removed) and notify IT security.
+                        //Log the reviewed value (cleansed) that had restrictedList substrings found (and removed) and notify IT security.
+                        //The restricted character found was the backslash identified above.
+                        //This has been cleansed from result1.
+Malicious chars should NOT be written to a log.
+(Harder to investigate but safer.)
-                        Console.WriteLine("RestrictedList matched!
+                        Console.WriteLine("RestrictedList value found!
 Notify IT security.
-Value: " + result1);
+String reviewed: " + result1);
                     }
                     else
                     {
                         Console.WriteLine("RestrictedList values not found.
 Proceed.
-Value: " + result1);
+String reviewed: " + result1);
                     }
-                    sanitizerReviewOnly.ClearSaniExceptions(); //Since some values are stored in the exception list, it is a good idea to clear it.
+                    sanitizerReviewOnly.ClearSaniExceptions(); //Since some values are stored in the exception list, clear it.

                     //Now let's switch to throwing exceptions instead of merely logging them . . .
                     Sanitizer sanitizer = new Sanitizer(SaniCore.Approach.ThrowExceptions, false);